yash-saini/BandBaajaVivaah/README.md

 -----

 ## License

-MIT — See LICENSE file in repository.
+ See LICENSE file in repository.